 If I talk to a customer of, say, Tech-R-Us, and the customer can tell me how they use the product or service but can’t explain how the technology itself works, I might quote an expert from Tech-R-Us to explain the tech.

-Depending on how important it is to the story, and the final length, the editors may or might not leave in those quotes.
+Depending on how important it is to the story, and the final length, the editors may or may not leave in those quotes.

 2. When vendors are experts in something

-If a vendor has a research arm that, say, finds a new type of malware or can talk to me about trends that they’re seeing on their networks that are of general audience, I can quote someone from that vendor as an expert.
+If a vendor has a research arm that, say, finds a new type of malware or can talk to me about trends that they’re seeing on their networks that are of general audience interest, I can quote someone from that vendor as an expert.

 3. When a vendor has a survey